akoeth-portfolio/webshop-example/README.md

 see the app: https://duke-wellington-example-app.herokuapp.com/

 ***************************************************************
-This example app features some of the most common functionalities that can be found in almost every modern webshop application.Here is an (imcomplete) list:
+This example app features some of the most common functionalities that can be found in almost every modern webshop application.
+Here is an (imcomplete) list:

 CRUD (create / read / update / delete) on products